 Generally, there tends to be less cash flow, as suppliers and customers find it harder to make payments on time during a recession.
 This can be particularly challenging for B2B businesses.
 This is because if a client or customer does not survive the recession, those bills might remain unpaid.

 There is also likely to be a reduction in product quality as companies try to reduce costs.
 This can have knock-on effects for manufacturers and producers.

 While these conditions are undoubtedly arduous for businesses, some companies see the challenge as an opportunity to become more competitive, creative and innovative than they might be in less volatile times.

 This can include investing in new product lines, exporting to new international markets, and bringing on staff to execute experimental initiatives that previously might have been deemed too risky or unrelated to business as usual.

-SMEs can investigate some of the new solutions available to help them to grow their business without having to jump through the hoops presented by traditional credit facilities.
+SMBs can investigate some of the new solutions available to help them to grow their business without having to jump through the hoops presented by traditional credit facilities.

 For businesses venturing into international markets, we also offer Export Finance.
 This helps to release working capital from overseas transactions.
-There is no restriction on the level of foreign sales – you choose which invoices to fund and when with multiple currencies supported.
+There is no restriction on the level of foreign sales – you choose which receivables to fund and when with multiple currencies supported.